Alumni

 Bettie Petersen

 Bettie completed her PhD in Educational Linguistics at UNM in 2022.
 She has an M.Ed.
 In Deaf Education Early Intervention from Utah State University.
-She is passionate about sign language acquisition for deaf/hard of hearing children who have hearing parents.
-She is currently a Post-doc for the Family ASL project housed in the University of Connecticut's Sign Linguistics and Language Acquistion Lab.
+She is passionate about sign language acquisition for deaf/hard-of-hearing children who have hearing parents.
+She currently works at New Mexico School for the Deaf.

 David Player

-I originally hail from Shreveport, Louisiana, and I am currently pursuing an MA in Linguistics.
-My primary interest is in the sociolinguistics of signed language.
-I hope I will get an opportunity to research how Black signers use American Sign language differently in the post-civil rights movement era.
-I'm currently working with Jill Morford on coding and analyzing adults' use of demonstratives in ASL.
+David originally hails from Shreveport, Louisiana, and completed his MA in Linguistics at UNM.
+His primary interest is in the sociolinguistics of signed language.
+He hopes he will get an opportunity to research how Black signers use American Sign Language differently in the post-Civil Rights Movement era.
+He was working with Jill Morford on coding and analyzing adults' use of demonstratives in ASL.
+He currently works as an adjunct lecturer at California State University - Sacramento.

 Raegan Reeves